cnuernber/streams/README.md

 in [scripts/benchmark](scripts/benchmark) and the results are checked into [docs](docs/m1-mac-benchmark.data).
-Here is a synopsis - Default clojure pathways are 6x slower roughly than either streams or dtype-next when there is no composition and -> 40x+ times slower when we perform a complex (4 arity) summation.
+Here is a synopsis - Default clojure pathways are 6x slower roughly than either streams or dtype-next when there is no composition and -> 23x+ times slower when we perform a complex (4 arity) summation.

+I want to stress that this is an unavoidable result if we commit to lazy caching vs. lazy noncaching computational models and *not* a result of implementation details in Clojure's core libraries -- in fact the chunking system introduced into Clojure's compute model makes the lazy caching pathway significantly more efficient.

+Lazy caching is a much more forgiving computational model - but it eliminates several crucial, important optimization opportunities.
+As stated earlier in the ready lazy noncaching sequences can be as efficient as lazy noncaching random access models if we avoid limiting the streams and can compute with infinite streams.

 #### Basic Reduction